civilservicelgbt/civilservicelgbt.github.io/_events/20200626-blooming-proud-pride-on.md

 We want you to join us in creating flowers and share the images to our Instagram in the final week of June.

-Tweet us your pictures [@cslgbt](https://twitter.com/cslgbt), tag us on Instagram [@civilservicelgbt](https://www.instagram.com/civilservicelgbt/?hl=en) or, send them over in an [email](mailto:info@civilservice.lgbt) by Wednesday 24th June and we will collate them into a collage to be shared at the end of the month.
+Tweet us your pictures [@cslgbt](https://twitter.com/cslgbt), tag us on Instagram [@civilservicelgbt](https://www.instagram.com/civilservicelgbt/?hl=en) or, send them over in an [email](mailto:info@civilservice.lgbt) and we will collate them into a collage to be shared at the end of the month.

 We will also be showcasing your fabulous flowers during a Zoom call on Friday 26th June.
 Sign up via Eventbrite using the above link.